Product Management FAQs

 How did you find and apply for your job?

-I found SchoolMint through an edtech career fair, and I also applied online.
+My current role at Envoy came to me through a recruiter there.
+Before that, I found SchoolMint through an edtech career fair, and I also applied online.
 And I found and applied for my previous role at TuneIn via a job posting on Ventureloop.

-Really??
 Did you have connections at the companies before applying?

 At SchoolMint, I had one mutual connection that I didn’t contact until I had an offer and wanted another opinion regarding the company.
 I didn’t have any connection to TuneIn when I applied.
 The hiring manager just happened to be looking for someone with my unique background (automotive engineer with start-up experience) for the role (PM for TuneIn’s automotive products).
-I just happened to be a good fit with the right experience Sometimes, it really is about what you know, not who you know.
+I just happened to be a good fit with the right experience.
+Sometimes, it really is about what you know, not who you know.

 That’s it.
 For now.